SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/merchant-backend.md

 The following problem types are defined for Merchant Backend specific errors.
 The mobile SDK components contain data types for easy processing of these error types.
 The sample implementations emit these errors in the specified circumstances; your own implementation is encouraged to do so as well.

-All these Merchant Backend problem types will have a URI in the format `https://api.payex.com/psp/errordetail/mobilesdk/<error-type>`.
+All these Merchant Backend problem types will have a URL in the format `https://api.payex.com/psp/errordetail/mobilesdk/<error-type>`.

 {:.table .table-striped}
 | Type             | Status | Description                                                                     |